Answered By: Mary Ann Cullen Last Updated: Dec 06, 2018 Views: 239

 Printing and copying: To use printers and photocopiers, visitors may purchase a visitor card.
 The cost for the card is $1 and a minimum of $1 deposit is required.
 Cash only is accepted and dollar bills are recommended as the machine does not give change.

-Restricted resources: Use of study rooms (available at Dunwoody and Newton) and certain items such as reserve textbooks, calculators and laptops, are reserved for Perimeter College use and are not available to visitors.
+Restricted resources: Use of study rooms (available at Dunwoody and Newton) and certain items such as textbooks, calculators and laptops, are reserved for Perimeter College use and are not available to visitors.

 Public libraries: Visitors are encouraged to make use of their local public libraries.
 Public libraries are usually best equipped to deal with community users needs.
 Perimeter College librarians will be glad to help visitors locate a public library.